NMIS-D3M-colab/.github/profile/README.md

 ## NMIS GitHub
 Welcome to the NMIS data driven manufacturing colab github page!

+A unique environment that manufacturers of all sizes and from all sectors can use to work together with research partners and the public sector to innovate and grow their businesses.

+It is a place for accelerating innovation, bridging the gap between academic and industry research and turning ideas into a reality to boost manufacturing businesses.

+The collaboration hub is being built as part of the new innovative National Manufacturing Institute Scotland facility.

 Please read this guide before creating repositories, teams, projects or changing aspects of the site.
 ### Code Repositories
 Code repositories (repos) may be created for projects or may be used for ongoing capability development.
 Repos may be public or private: